When I started the tropical border in 2012, it was hardly deserving of the name

 The flower spikes are subtle but more noticeable than this photo suggests.
 Apart from the late-flowering caveat it is useful, attractive, hardy and trouble-free.
 Note number 3?

-Canna ‘Red King Humbert’ has been resident from the beginning
+Canna ‘Red King Humbert’ has been a resident from the beginning

 but actually I like the dark foliage more than the distinctly non-red flowers.
-I don’t lift these either.
+Like the dahlias, I don’t lift these in the autumn either.

 I prefer C. coccinea.

 Dead-heading prolongs the show, it stays in the ground year round and it doesn’t need support.
 Win, win, win.
 I split my fast growing clump last year and now have two.
 Eventually I’ll have three.

 I will also split the Spanish reed (Arundo donax).
 It didn’t produce as many stems as I’d asked for but… hey ho.

 I haven’t been ruthless enough with Verbena bonariensis.
 I added it as a filler when the border still had gaps but there is way too much.
 I’ll be ruthless next year – an almost imperceptible lattice would look far better, I think.

 So whilst year 4 has seen some setbacks, I’m quietly relieved.
 When I plan and plant up in the spring, it is difficult to know how a particular plant will perform.
 Will it under-achieve and leave a gap; or burgeon and swamp the neighbours.